Preference-based Online Learning with Dueling Bandits: A Survey: Learning from Coherent Pairwise Comparisons

-\citet{Ku17} studies the utility-based dueling bandit problem imposing convexity and smoothness assumptions for the utility function, which are stronger than those in \citep{YuJo09}, and which guarantee the existence of a unique minimizer of the utility function, and other assumptions on the link function, which are weaker than those in \citep{AiKaJo14} and satisfied by common functions, including the logistic function used in \citep{YuJo09}, the linear function used in \citep{AiKaJo14}, and the Gaussian distribution function.
+\citet{Ku17} studies the utility-based dueling bandits problem imposing convexity and smoothness assumptions for the utility function, which are stronger than those by \citet{YuJo09}, and which guarantee the existence of a unique minimizer of the utility function.
+Other assumptions concern the link function, which are weaker than those by \citet{AiKaJo14} (cf.\ Section \ref{subsec_dobler_multisbm}) and satisfied by common functions, including the logistic function used in the experiments by \citet{YuJo09}, the linear function used by \citet{AiKaJo14}, and the Gaussian distribution function.

-Motivated by the fact that \cite{YuJo09} use a stochastic gradient descent algorithm for the dueling bandits problem, the authors propose to use a stochastic mirror descent algorithm, which achieves near optimal order in convex optimization.
-They first reduce the dueling bandit problem to a locally-convex optimization problem and then show that the regret of dueling bandits and function optimization under noisy comparisons are essentially equivalent.

-The proposed algorithm, called Noisy Comparison-based Stochastic Mirror Descent (\Algo{NC-SMD}), achieves a regret bound of $ \bigO \left( \sqrt{T \log T} \right) $ in expectation, which is optimal except for a logarithmic factor.
+Motivated by the fact that \cite{YuJo09} use a stochastic gradient descent algorithm for the utility-based dueling bandits problem, the authors propose to use a stochastic mirror descent algorithm, which is known to ensure near optimality in convex optimization problems.
+To this end, the expected regret minimization problem of a utility-based dueling bandits problem is reduced to a locally-convex optimization problem, for which the proposed algorithm, called Noisy Comparison-based Stochastic Mirror Descent (\Algo{NC-SMD}) can be analyzed in the spirit of bandit convex optimization problems \citep{hazan2016introduction,kumagai2018introduction}.
+With this, it is shown that \Algo{NC-SMD} achieves a regret bound of $ \bigO \left( d \sqrt{T \log T} \right) $ in expectation if the set of arms $\cS$ is a compact convex subset of $\R^d$ with non-empty interior and the learning rate of \Algo{NC-SMD} is suitably tuned (i.e., depending on the time horizon $T$).
+The latter regret bound is optimal except for a logarithmic factor, as they derive a lower bound of order $\Omega(d\sqrt{T})$ by relating their problem to a convex optimization problem.

-\subsubsection{Reduction to value-based MAB}
+\subsubsection{Reduction to Value-based MAB}

-\citet{AiKaJo14} propose various methodologies to reduce the utility-based PB-MAB problem to the standard value-based MAB problem.
+\citet{AiKaJo14} propose various methodologies to reduce the utility-based PB-MAB problem to the standard value-based MAB problem for the case of finitely many arms (denoted by $\cA$) as well as for infinitely many arms (denoted by $\cS$).
 In their setup, the utility of an arm is assumed to be in $[0,1]$.
-Formally, $u : \cS \rightarrow [0,1]$, and the link function is a linear function $\sigma_{lin} ( x ) =\frac{1}{2} x$.
-Therefore, the probability of an arm $a\in \cS$ beating another arm $a' \in \cS$ is
+Formally, $u : \cS \rightarrow [0,1]$, and the link function is the linear link function $\sigma(x)=\max\{ 0, \min\{1, 1/2 \cdot (1+x) \}\}.$ Therefore, the probability of an arm $a\in \cS$ beating another arm $a' \in \cS$ is

 which is again in $[0,1]$.
-The regret considered is the one defined in (\ref{eq:regret}), where the reference arm $a_{i^{*}}$ is the globally best arm with maximal utility.
+The regret considered is the one defined in (\ref{eq:regret_utility}), where the reference arm $a_{*}$ is the globally best arm with maximal utility.